wellesley-bisc195/BISC195.jl/docs/src/Lesson1/0_windows.md

-# Step 0: Windows users need Windows Subsystem for Linux (WSL)
+# Part 0: Windows users need Windows Subsystem for Linux (WSL)

 If you are working on a Mac,
 you can skip this section and go straight to